Skip links

 Shortlisted – Baroque Vocal

-"The individual components are routinely marvelous, but Concerto Copenhagen produce something much more than the sum of its parts: one of the most profoundly captivating interpretations to have emerged recently."
-(David Vickers, Gramophone, October 2016)
+“The individual components are consistently marvelous, but Concerto Copenhagen produces something far greater than the sum of its parts: one of the most profoundly captivating interpretations to have emerged recently.” ( David Vickers, Gramophone, October 2016)

-BBC Radio 3's "Building a Library" recommendation - First choice
+BBC Radio 3’s “Building a Library” recommendation – Top pick

-♥♥♥♥♥♥ "Concerto Copenhagen's version of Bach's great Mass in B minor holds the listener completely captive with fantastic contrasts and gripping soloists."
-(Henrik Friis, Politiken, 06.10.2016
+♥♥♥♥♥♥ “Concerto Copenhagen’s performance of Bach’s Great Mass in B minor captivates the listener with stunning contrasts and moving soloists.”
+(Henrik Friis, Politiken, October 6, 2016)

-∗∗∗∗∗ "The sound world of Bach's last great Mass has changed radically in recent decades; one-to-a-part performance practice is, as conductor Lars Ulrik Mortensen puts it, "changing our entire notion of Bach's acoustic universe".
-This bold claim is amply proven in an account of dazzling transparency, dance-like rhythms and utter clarity" (Nicholas Kenyon, The Observer 08.05 2016)
+∗∗∗∗∗ “The sound world of Bach’s last great Mass has changed radically in recent decades; one-to-a-part performance practice is, as conductor Lars Ulrik Mortensen puts it, ‘changing our entire notion of Bach’s acoustic universe’.
+This bold claim is amply demonstrated in a performance characterized by dazzling transparency, dance-like rhythms, and utter clarity” (Nicholas Kenyon, The Observer, May 8, 2016)

 Cast: